Devaste/A2P_Cli/README.md

 - The `--qb_color`, `--qb_gray-color`, and `--qb_gray` flags control the bitness of quantization for color, grayscale+one, and grayscale images, respectively.
 - **Valid range:** 1–8 bits.
 If a value outside this range is provided, the conversion will fail for that image.
 - If no quantization flag is provided:
-  - Grayscale images default to 4 bits (16 levels, GUI-style logic).
+  - Grayscale images default to 4 bits (16 levels).
   - Color images are saved without quantization.
 - This limitation is due to the [Pillow (PIL) quantize() API](https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.quantize), which only supports 1–8 bits per channel for PNG output.